 As mentioned earlier, according to a 2017 report by the National Institute for Public Relations, “Nearly half of American millennials say a diverse and inclusive workplace is an important factor in a job search.”
 Additionally, SHRM found that 65% of employees consider respectful treatment of all employees as a very important contributor to overall job satisfaction.

 Now imagine you walked into an office with a variety of different people from varying backgrounds.
 All of these different perspectives help to build a rich company culture, which is what many employees are looking for.
 That's why one of the biggest benefits of diversity in the workplace is that when you have a group of people with differences in ethnicity, background, and skills, that will usually go a long way in creating a place that people will want to work in.
 So, in a way, having diversity in business will make it easier to retain diverse talent as well, which is a key part in building a successful company culture.

 Prospective employees are seeking businesses that value diverse and inclusive workplaces, and are more likely to stick around when they feel appreciated by successful organizations.
 The advantages of workplace diversity – a more positive company culture, an increase in profitability, and an atmosphere of inclusivity – are just a few of the many benefits of creating a diverse working environment, helping to attract and retain employees.

-This post is part of a special blog series on ‘Get Fully Staffed: Finding and Keeping Great People’ in support of ProService’s Growth Series event taking place on June 27, 2018.
+This post is part of a special blog series on ‘Get Fully Staffed: Finding and Keeping Great People' in support of ProService’s Growth Series event taking place on June 27, 2018.
 Offered exclusively to ProService clients and special guests, the Growth Series are interactive learning experiences that feature industry-leading speakers and networking opportunities that will inspire and provide tools for business leaders to take their organizations to the next level.
-To register, please visit our event page and register with code GS2018.
+Schedule a free consultation today.